Skip to main content

 AI phishing detection encompasses technical and procedural approaches designed to identify phishing campaigns that use AI — primarily large language models — to generate, personalize, or scale their content.
 These methods attempt to answer: was this email, message, or communication crafted or enhanced by an AI system to deceive the recipient?

 The question matters because AI has fundamentally changed the economics of phishing.
-Traditional phishing detection relied heavily on linguistic indicators: grammatical errors, awkward phrasing, generic greetings, and formatting inconsistencies.
-These signals worked because producing fluent, personalized text at scale was expensive.
+Traditional detection relied on linguistic indicators: grammatical errors, awkward phrasing, generic greetings.
+These worked because producing fluent, personalized text at scale was expensive.
 LLMs eliminate that cost.
 A single operator can now generate thousands of grammatically perfect, contextually personalized phishing messages — in any language — at negligible marginal cost.

 Which Threat Patterns It Addresses

-AI phishing detection counters two documented threat patterns in the TopAIThreats taxonomy:
+AI phishing detection counters two documented threat patterns:

 The convergence of AI text generation and phishing is well-documented.
-WormGPT was explicitly marketed on cybercrime forums as a tool for generating sophisticated business email compromise (BEC) messages without ethical guardrails.
-The Morris II self-replicating AI worm demonstrated that adversarial prompts embedded in emails could propagate autonomously between AI-powered email assistants, executing data exfiltration without user interaction.
-Microsoft reported blocking $4 billion in AI-enabled fraud over 12 months, identifying AI-enhanced phishing as a primary attack vector.
+WormGPT was marketed on cybercrime forums for generating BEC messages without ethical guardrails.
+The Morris II AI worm demonstrated adversarial prompts embedded in emails propagating autonomously between AI-powered email assistants.
+Microsoft reported blocking $4 billion in AI-enabled fraud, identifying AI-enhanced phishing as a primary vector.

 How It Works